-But far fewer of us pause to consider the relationship we have with ourselves.
+We spend so much of our lives trying to improve our relationships with others, but far fewer of us pause to consider the most important relationship of all: the relationship we have with ourselves.

 For many years, I would not have described myself as disconnected from myself.
 I would have said I was responsible, caring, and capable.
 I showed up.
 I adapted.
 I supported the people I loved.
 I did what was expected of me, and I did it well.